wordpress-mobile/WordPress-iOS/README.md

 Run `pod install` from the command line to install dependencies for the project.

-*Currently Cocoapods version 0.35 is required.
-Version 0.36 and newer is incompatible.*
+*Currently Cocoapods version 0.37.2 is required.*

 ### Xcode